MBissett29/rock-paper-scissors-lizard-spock/README.md

 * How to implement the Modal was taken from [W3 Schools.](https://www.w3schools.com/howto/howto_css_modals.asp)

+* The favicon icon that was used and dowloaded was from [Favicon.io](https://favicon.io/)

 __Images__

 * The screenshots of the game that were taken and used in the README file were from the following sites either on a laptop or mobile devices: